 Like a baby taking her first step, we fall and get up again, and again.
 Each time with more conviction than the last.
 Consistency and perseverance is the only way to reach our goal and with every failure, we earn a gift.

 The gift of insight.

-The insights might hit us on the head or whisper in our ear.
+The insights might hit us on the head or whisper in our ears.
 Most importantly they should never be ignored.
-They need to be tucked away with care and called upon to conquer even the biggest, Mount Everest of goals.
+They need to be tucked away with care and called upon to conquer even the biggest Mount Everest of goals.
 A goal like owning a phenomenally successful business.